Please right-click on the following blue links

 video - movement #3

-*The guitarrón can be substituted with a guitar
+*The guitarrón can be substituted with another guitar

 score & parts - movement #3